geofrancis/Autonomous-Boat/README.md

 This version has been modified for a boat so it has:
-RC input for throttle and rudder, outputs for left and right ESC or servo wheels outputs for single throttle and rudder
+RC input for throttle and rudder, outputs for left and right ESC and outputs for single throttle and rudder

 servoPin D2     scanner servo